twisted/twisted/docs/development/compatibility-policy.rst

     python -Werror::DeprecationWarning ./bin/trial twisted.conch

-There are several options for checking that a code is deprecated and that using it raises a ``DeprecationWarning``.
+There are several options for checking that a code is deprecated and that using it raises a :py:exc:`DeprecationWarning`.

 There are helper methods available for handling deprecated callables (:py:meth:`callDeprecated <twisted.trial.unittest.SynchronousTestCase.callDeprecated>`) and deprecated classes or module attributes (:py:meth:`getDeprecatedModuleAttribute <twisted.trial.unittest.SynchronousTestCase.getDeprecatedModuleAttribute>`).